Skip to main content

 Demand and Escalation

 REMEDY REQUESTED: I formally request: [Remedy Sought].
 I require your written response and proposed remedy by [Response Deadline].
 If I do not receive a satisfactory response by [Response Deadline], I will exercise my right to: (a) Submit a complaint to the Competition and Consumer Protection Commission (CCPC) at ccpc.ie; (b) Apply to the Small Claims Court (for claims up to €2,000) via courts.ie — application fee €25; (c) Issue proceedings in the District Court or Circuit Court as appropriate; (d) Share my experience with relevant consumer review platforms and media.
 I trust you will resolve this matter promptly.
-Yours sincerely, [Consumer Name]
+Yours sincerely, [Your Full Name]

 Consumer / Complainant